SharePoint/sp-dev-docs/docs/solution-guidance/portal-rollout.md

 _**Applies to:** SharePoint Online_

-## Anti-patterns (in other words, don't do these things)
 <a name="sectionSectionAntiPatterns"> </a>

+## What not to do

-Below list contains the key things **not** to do when it comes to rolling out your portal:
+The following list contains the key things **not** to do when it comes to rolling out your portal.

+Don't:
-- Stress test your portal against your SharePoint Online tenant
+- Stress test your portal against your SharePoint Online tenant.
-- Do a big bang release, essentially releasing your new portal to **all** your users at the same moment
+- Do a big bang release, essentially releasing your new portal to **all** your users at the same moment.
-- Sharing your portal by having a large number of security groups as site group members can cause problems.
-This can happen with a large number (30-40K) security groups each with a single site group membership, or it can be a smaller number of security groups that are members of many site groups.
+- Share your portal by having a large number of security groups as site group members.
+This can happen with a large number (30-40 K) security groups each with a single site group membership, or it can be a smaller number of security groups that are members of many site groups.

 ## How did you do this in the past